-Unfortunately, African Americans face a unique challenge in tracing their ancestry due to our nation's history of discrimination and slavery.
+Unfortunately, African Americans face a unique challenge in tracing their ancestry due to our nation's history of discrimination and slavery and all the obstacles they birth.
 Instead of simply looking up wills, birth and death certificates, or other traditional genealogical research documents, African Americans are forced to identify the names of any and all former slave owners of your ancestors, and then hope that these owners kept accurate records of pertinent property, tax, and probate information.
 To further hamper documented research, in its history the Columbus County Courthouse has burned down at least three times in it's history.
-In addition the In addition to this, not all ex-slaves elected to keep the surname of their former slave masters.
+In addition to this, not all ex-slaves elected to keep the surname of their former slave masters.

 In addition,the institution of slavery our enslaved ancestors were prohibited from reading, writing, freely marrying, owning land, and voting, few of the documents that we need and depend on exist for them, and those that do take extra patience and determination to discover.
 For those of us researching recent ancestors, segregation and the Jim Crow south has left a series of obstacles that make the process more of a challenge.
 Discover some of the pitfalls -- and promises -- of exploring the past.
-That's why the knowledge that each of you possess is so important.
-Each of you holds a piece of the puzzle.
+That's why the knowledge as well as DNA that each of you possess is so important.
+Each of you holds a piece of this puzzle

 We want to continue the growth of our family along with learning about other distant and near relatives we haven't had the honor of finding yet.
 The following information and resources about our family !
 We have included several pictures so be sure to also check out our "Photo Gallery"!